KQSP

-KQSP (1530 AM) is a radio station licensed to Shakopee, Minnesota and serving the western suburbs of Minneapolis.
-Owned by Nevada Radio, LLC, the station, if on the air, passes through the master schedule of the USA Radio Network with no locally originated programming outside station identifications, along with radio coverage of NASCAR from the circuit's three radio networks (though as of 2023, the websites of those networks do not contain KQSP as an affiliate).
-The station's transmitter site is in Chanhassen.
+KQSP (1530 AM) was a radio station licensed to Shakopee, Minnesota and serving the western suburbs of Minneapolis.
+Last owned by Nevada Radio, LLC, the station, when on the air, passed through the master schedule of the USA Radio Network with no locally originated programming outside station identifications, along with radio coverage of NASCAR from the circuit's three radio networks (though as of 2023, the websites of those networks did not contain KQSP as an affiliate).
+The station's transmitter site was in Chanhassen.

-The station has no presence on the Internet, nor a live stream of its audio or an FM translator carrying its schedule full-time.
-KQSP's nighttime range of ten watts barely covers its city of license.
+KQSP's nighttime range with ten watts barely covered its community of license.

 History

-Until March 1987, the call letters were KSMM as a 500-watt daytime operation, airing a Full Service MOR format.
-From that point until August 1998, they were KKCM (airing religious formats), before reverting to their previous calls.
-They upgraded their power to 8,600 watts after adopting the KKCM call sign.
+Until March 1987, the call sign was KSMM as a 500-watt daytime operation, airing a Full Service MOR format.
+From that point until August 1998, it was KKCM (airing religious formats), before reverting to its previous calls.
+It upgraded the power to 8,600 watts after adopting the KKCM call sign.

-The station has been limited for many years by a predominantly daytime-only signal (though its 10-watt nighttime signal covers a few far-western suburbs).
+The station was limited for many years by a predominantly daytime-only signal (though its 10-watt nighttime signal covered a few far-western suburbs).

-Over the years, there have been many owners and formats.
-Since 1999, there have been at least six different formats.
+Over the years, there were many owners and formats.
+Since 1999, there were at least six different formats.
 From 2004 until 2005, the station was leased, along with WMIN, to a group that programmed local and syndicated progressive talk programming, primarily from Air America Radio.
-When the format's programmers purchased KTNF in October 2004 and transferred programming there, KSMM was up for sale once again, and played random music before returning to a Spanish-language format.
+When the format's programmers purchased KTNF in October 2004 and transferred programming there, KSMM was up for sale again, and played random music before returning to a Spanish-language format.

 In June 1999, after an ill-fated try with a smooth jazz/talk format, the station started playing a variety of songs mixed with listener commentary, experimenting with the musical selection to find a mix that the southwest metro community liked.
 This evolved into a rather eclectic format that played a great deal of classic hits.
 Eventually, shows from the former REV105 appeared, and guest DJ shows from local bands were also featured.
 This free-wheeling approach was never intended to be permanent, but was in anticipation of a sale of the station, which occurred in 2000 when the new owner changed to a Mexican music format in August of that year.